 college basketball rankings

 DENNY SIMMONS / THE TENNESSEAN / USA TODAY NETWORK via Imagn Images

 For much of the season, Tennessee has been an inconsistent group and already has more losses than it did last year.
-However, the 22-10 still has a chance to greatly improve their NCAA Tournament seed if they can score some big wins in the SEC Tournament.
+The 22-11 won just one game in the SEC tourney.

+college basketball rankings